The Most Classic New Orleans Restaurants guide image

 There are certain things you have to do at least once in New Orleans, like hear a brass band, walk (quickly) down Bourbon Street, and get at least one to-go beer or cocktail.
 Eating the wood-fired oysters with chili garlic butter at Cochon is also on that list.
 This spot in the Warehouse District opened more than a decade ago and serves great modern Cajun food, like fried boudin and catfish courtbouillon.
 But really, it’s all about the oysters.
 Sure, you can add more small plates like fried alligator or beef pie with horseradish, but a better option is to just get more oysters.

 Located next door to the restaurant, Cochon Butcher is the more laidback, sandwich-centric version of its sister spot.
 Here, you can enjoy things like one of the city’s best muffulettas, a grilled cheese bacon melt, and something called Le Pig Mac, which is basically a double-decker pork burger with special sauce.
-If you’re putting together a list of lunch options for your trip, make sure to include Cochon Butcher towards the top.
+If you’re putting together a list of lunch options in the city, make sure to include Cochon Butcher towards the top.

 Pêche is a seafood place run by the same team as Cochon, and it takes fish as seriously as its sibling does pork and oysters.
 The large, open space, along with the seafood platters and whole grilled fish, makes this spot in the Warehouse District ideal for big groups (take note, bachelor and bachelorette parties).
 However, you can also come solo or with a date and just grab drinks and oysters at the bar for an equally classic experience.